-We present a new series of conversations especially for classical music lovers, aiming to give a very human impression of how the pandemic is affecting the lives and work of classical music makers.
+We present a series of conversations especially for classical music lovers, aiming to give a very human impression of how the pandemic has affected the lives and work of classical music makers.

-These are extraordinary times for us all, and particularly for the performing arts.
-Right now, you are likely hearing much animated advocacy from all sorts of voices, each speaking out for music whilst – in lockdown – it can hardly speak for itself.
-Yet on the other hand, you may be wondering how all that squares with the unlimited luxuries of classical music still bringing us so much comfort from our radio stations and streaming services, not to mention the deluge of inspired performances that musicians are sharing with us all from home.
+The pandemic has made these extraordinary times for us all, and particularly for the performing arts.
+Through it all, you have likely heard much animated advocacy from all sorts of voices, each speaking out for music whilst – in lockdown – it can hardly speak for itself.
+Yet on the other hand, you may have wondered how all that squares with the unlimited luxuries of classical music still bringing us so much comfort from our radio stations and streaming services, not to mention the deluge of inspired performances that musicians have shared with us all from home.

-Our intention with the RPS Conversation is to speak through some of the current noise and try to give music lovers a candid, sincere and human impression of how music makers are faring through all this.
+Our intention with the RPS Conversation is to speak through some of the current noise and try to give music lovers a candid, sincere and human impression of how music makers are faring through the pandemic.